adujardin/docker-zed_legacy/README.md

 # Docker with the ZED SDK

+#### The docker images for the ZED SDK are now supported by Stereolabs : https://github.com/stereolabs/docker-zed

-This images let you use the ZED SDK with docker, even with the ZED camera connected (or an SVO file)
+These images let you use the ZED SDK with docker, even with the ZED camera connected (or an SVO file)

 ## Getting started